 Minnesota’s Groundwater: Is our use sustainable?
 A Freshwater Society special report on groundwater use, estimates of increased pumping over time, expert opinions on the sustainability of that pumping, and problems in the Department of Natural Resources’ enforcement of a law and rules requiring permits for high-capacity pumping.

 Farm To Stream: Recommendations for accelerating soil and water stewardship.
 Agriculture plays a primary role in the quality and health of Minnesota’s lakes and rivers.
-Between 2011 and 2013, the Freshwater Society, in partnership with the National Park Service Mississippi National River and Recreation Area, implemented the MN FarmWise program.
+Between 2011 and 2013, the Freshwater Society, in partnership with the National Park Service Mississippi National River and Recreation Area, implemented the Minnesota FarmWise program.
 Funded by the Mosaic Co.
-Foundation, the MN FarmWise program piloted a farmer-led approach to increasing participation in conservation farming practices.
-The lessons learned through the FarmWise program, and the additional research conducted during the program’s implementation, have been compiled into a set of recommendations for the legislature, State agencies, local governments, U.S.D.A., and non-profits on how to better implement voluntary agricultural conservation programs.
+Foundation, the Minnesota FarmWise program piloted a farmer-led approach to increasing participation in conservation farming practices.
+The lessons learned through the FarmWise program, and the additional research conducted during the program’s implementation, were compiled into a set of recommendations for the legislature, state agencies, local governments, USDA, and nonprofits on how to better implement voluntary agricultural conservation programs.
 This report was release in January 2015.

 Guide To Lake Protection and Management, a 27-page brochure published in cooperation with the Minnesota Pollution Control Agency.
 The guide includes information on watersheds, the chemistry of lakes, exotic species, development of a lake management plan and best management practices for preserving water quality.
 Download a PDF of the guide.